mmisty/cypress-grep/README.md

 # @mmisty/cypress-grep
-The package enables filtering of cypress tests based on tags or title, by utilizing substring or regular expressions.
+The package enables filtering of cypress tests based on tags or test / suite title, by utilizing substring or regular expressions.

 Here are key features:
+ - quickly filter tests by tags / title using regular expressions and pseudo regular expressions (will be filtered any dynamic tags / or title )
  - ability to add tags to test (inline or with cypress configuration for test or suite)
- - filter tests by tags / title using regular expressions and pseudo regular expressions (will be filtered any dynamic tags / or title )
  -  UI control to filter tests within a selected spec file in Cypress interactive mode.

     It eliminates the need of using `.only`